Hannibal Directive: Comments by Israeli defense minister

-In February 2025, Israeli defense minister Yoav Gallant said that the Hannibal Directive had been used by the IDF during the Gaza war.
+In February 2025, in an interview with Channel 12, Israeli defense minister Yoav Gallant said that the Hannibal Directive had been used by the IDF during the Gaza war.

 Reactions

 No mother would want her son to be killed rather than be taken prisoner...
 You prefer to wait until he returns, even if it goes on for very many years.